Westinghouse vs Mi-T-M

 Expert Analysis

-Westinghouse and Mi-T-M occupy very different positions in the portable generator market, and the data reflects that gap clearly.
-Westinghouse fields a broad catalog of 54 published generators with an average overall score of 7.0 out of 10, while Mi-T-M has just a single scored model, the GEN-2500-IMM1, which earned an overall score of 3.0 out of 10.
-It is worth noting that the data coverage for Mi-T-M is low, so this comparison is inherently limited by the small sample size on the Mi-T-M side.
+Westinghouse and Mi-T-M occupy very different positions in the portable generator market, and the scoring data reflects that gap clearly.
+Westinghouse earns an average overall score of 7.0 out of 10 across a large catalog of 54 published models, while Mi-T-M has only a single scored generator, the GEN-2500-IMM1, which posts an overall score of just 3.1.
+It is worth noting that the data coverage for Mi-T-M is low, meaning this comparison is based on an extremely limited sample from that brand.

 Key Differences